neura-sx/graphene-book/test/BSIP11.md

 # Rationale
-By allowing the AM to be flexibly determined locally be a registrar, effective transfer fee can be easily slashed by 80% by selling AM at a very low price or giving it away for free to all newly registered accounts.
+By allowing the AM to be flexibly determined locally be the registrar, effective transfer fee can be easily slashed by 80% by selling AM at a very low price or giving it away for free to all newly registered accounts.

-To allign the network's interests with the registrar's intrestes, the network's income is proportional to the registrar's income from AM sales (the network gets a 20% cut).
+To align the network's interests with the registrar's interests, the network's income is proportional to the registrar's income from AM sales (the network gets a 20% cut).